BioAITeam/Crimes-in-Medellin-Forecasting/README.md

 The forecast was developed using Neighbors and districts meaning this information have to be standarized and filled as much as possible, for this we download the ShapeFiles for Neighbors and districts from this page https://data.metabolismofcities.org/dashboards/medellin/, this files are also available on `Mapas` folder, after this process that was generated using `Notebooks/Neighbors and districts pre-processing.ipynb` we save the new dataframes on two files **Crimen_Barrios_Comunas_Cor_7.csv** and **Recurso_Barrios_Comunas_Cor_6.csv** also available for download from:

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6783942.svg)](https://doi.org/10.5281/zenodo.6783942)

+## Forecasting Model and Training
+The forecast was developed using Neighbors and districts also we use Tensorflow+Keras, for this we develop the model used on  `Notebooks/Forecasting Model and Training.ipynb` we save the dataframes for each model on files `Notebooks/Forecasting Model and Training.ipynb` and `Notebooks/Forecasting Model and Training.ipynb` also available for download from: